-How-to: Use Built Machine Learning Model for Property Prediction/Verification of Unseen Molecules
+How to Use Built Machine Learning Models for Property Prediction and Verification of Unseen Molecules

-OpenEye Machine Learning floe build machine learning models that predict physical properties of small molecules.
+OpenEye Machine Learning Floes build machine learning models that predict physical properties of small molecules.
 In this guide, a previously built and trained fully connected neural network model will be used to predict molecular solubility.
-The First step is to find the ‘Physical Property Prediction for Small Molecule using Machine Learning’ Floe.

 Let’s select a previously built neural network model for property prediction.
-This model has to be built using the Neural Network Based Regression Model Building floe.
-Using the table and model analysis from the floe report, a well fitted model can be chosen (Refer to Previous How-to on model optimization).
-For this guide, assume that the second model is best for our need, we need to note down the Record number #, 29 in this case.
+This model has to be built using the ML Build: Regression Model with Tuner using Fingerprints for Small Molecules Floe.
+Using the table and model analysis from the Floe Report, a well-fitted model can be chosen (refer to the previous guide on model optimization).
+For this guide, assume that the second model is best for our needs and note the record number, 29 in this case.

 Find Model